zorael/kameloso/README.md

 kameloso | Note added.
      you | !seen OfflinePerson
 kameloso | I last saw OfflinePerson 1 hour and 34 minutes ago.
-     you | kameloso: sudo PRIVMSG #thischannel :this is a raw IRC command kameloso | this is a raw IRC command you | !bash 85514 kameloso | <Reverend> IRC is just multiplayer notepad.
+     you | kameloso: sudo PRIVMSG #channel :this is a raw IRC command kameloso | this is a raw IRC command you | !bash 85514 kameloso | <Reverend> IRC is just multiplayer notepad.